Gauravst/75DaysOfDSA/README.md

 2. **Algorithm Proficiency:** You'll work on improving your algorithmic problem-solving skills.
 This includes practicing algorithms for sorting, searching, dynamic programming, and other common algorithmic paradigms.

-3. **Coding Practice:** You'll solve coding problems related to DSA.
+3. **Coding Practice:** You will solve coding problems related to DSA.
 This often involves platforms like LeetCode, HackerRank, Codeforces, or others, where you can practice real-world problem-solving.

 4. **Consistency:** The challenge emphasizes daily practice to build a consistent habit of studying DSA.
 Daily practice is key to retaining knowledge and improving problem-solving skills.